 It is not currently possible to retrieve the health status of an instance.
 While the system will not direct traffic to an unhealthy instance, the internal state of attached instances is not exposed.

-Configure a Manual EIP on an Instance
+Configure a Manual Elastic IP on an instance

 Warning

-The operations and commands to be performed vary depending on your chosen Template.
+The operations and commands to be performed vary depending on your chosen template.
 Below are a few examples for different templates:

 Ubuntu Bionic